ocopea/documentation/docs/contributing.md

 ### Design-Document-Test (DDT<->TDD)

-To ensure the system is delivering what it was required and architected to deliver, it is recommended that each functional increment introduces a small:
+To ensure the system is delivering what it was required and architected to deliver, it is recommended that each functional increment

-* design change (such as an API),
+* introduces a small design change (such as an API),
 * provides user facing documentation on how to build, install and use, and
 * adds tests (TDD) to validate the functionality being developed in that increment.

 One can run tests (unit test and functional test) locally.
 Tests are repeatable and automated.

 ## API First